MadStu/space-trucker-trading-tracker/README.md

 ![Commodity Due Column](https://github.com/MadStu/space-trucker/raw/main/static/readme-images/commodity-due-column.png)

-At the bottom of your cargo list you'll see the totals.
+On the bottom row of your cargo list you'll see the totals.
 The total "Due" may not seem like it's calculated correctly, but this is taking into account all of your trades - including the ones you've already sold since your last reset.
-This helps to show how much profit you expect to made for the entire trade run.
+This helps to show how much profit you expect to make for the entire trade run.

 ![Commodity Due Total](https://github.com/MadStu/space-trucker/raw/main/static/readme-images/commodity-due-total.png)